MCLCoreTeam/MCL-explorer/README.md

 ```
 mongo
 use galileldb
-db.createUser( { user: "galileluser", pwd: "galilelpassword", roles: [ "readWrite" ] } )
+db.createUser( { user: "mcluser", pwd: "mclpassword", roles: [ "readWrite" ] } )
 exit
 ```

 ### Crontab

-The following automated tasks are currently needed for Galilel Explorer to update.
+The following automated tasks are currently needed for MarmaraCL Explorer to update.
 First time you need to do initial sync of the blockchain via `npm run cron:block`, takes a lot of time.